anhbaysgalan1/lightspark-architecture/ARD_Business_Operations_Treasury_Management_V2.md

    - Year 1 profit: $110,000 (vs $93,000 in V1.0)
    - Improvement: $17,000 more profit in Year 1

-**Key Takeaway:** The pre-funded BTC pool model (owned by ARD APP) combined with immediate iDAX execution for inbound transactions creates the optimal balance of cost efficiency, zero price risk, and excellent user experience.
+**Key Takeaway:** The pre-funded BTC pool model (owned by ARD APP) combined with immediate idax execution for inbound transactions creates the optimal balance of cost efficiency, zero price risk, and excellent user experience.